Marcosfitzsimons/todo-react-app/README.md

-# Frontend Mentor - Todo app solution
+# Frontend Mentor - Todo App solution

 This is a solution to the [Todo app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.